brainglobe/brainglobe.github.io/docs/source/tutorials/template-builder-pre-align.md

 **Napari will add three new layers: the aligned sample, the aligned mask, and a labels layer dividing the aligned brain into two hemispheres.**

 10. If you are happy with the result, we strongly recommend you click "Save transform" so you can reproduce this in the future.
-Save it in a folder named after the sample, in our case `najva8`.
-If you would like to improve, delete the three aligned images and repeat steps 7-9.
+It is a good idea to save it (and other outputs from this tutorial) in an output folder named after the sample: in our case the sample is called `najva8`, so we name the output folder `sub-najva8`.
+If you would like to improve the aligment, delete the three aligned images and repeat steps 7-9.

 11. Expand the next step: "Save files"

 12. Input the voxel size of the sample in millimeters, and browse to the output folder.
-It is a good idea to name this folder after the sample: in our case the sample is called `najva8`, so we name the output folder `sub-najva8`.

 13. Select the three topmost layers in the layerlist by `Shift+Left Mouse` clicking on the first and the third.
 Click "Save selected layers".

 ![Napari showing the process of saving the aligned layers](./images/brainglobe-template-builder/save-layers.png)